arkhn/pyrog/server/README.md

 In dev, .env file must be used to run commands.
 You can use `env $(cat .env) yarn ...` but the simplest solution is to install dotenv globallay (`yarn global add dotenv`).

-But first you have to edit your environment file with two variables:
+But first you have to edit your environment file with a variable:

 ```
 JWT_PRIVATE_KEY=$(openssl ecparam -name secp256k1 -genkey -noout -out private.pem)